A Complete Guide to Sailing, Cruising and Flying to Wallis and Futuna

 Wallis and Futuna require specific clearance procedures for visiting yachts.
 You'll need to complete formalities on both islands if island-hopping, and the process follows French protocols.

-When arriving on either of the two islands, call Port Control on VHF 16.
+When arriving on either of the two islands, call the Port Authority (Capitainerie) on VHF 16.

-You are required to go to Mata'Utu first to complete your formalities.
+You are required to go to Mata'Utu or Leava wharves via dinghy to complete your formalities.
 Note that there are lots of bommies around.
-The dinghy dock in Mata'Utu is at 13°17.112S 176°10.152W, which gets very low at low tide.
 First, you visit Customs, located on the wharf, then you go to the Gendarmerie to complete Immigration.

 For more details on sailing formalities, see our Sailing Guide to Wallis & Futuna: Tips for Yachting in Wallis & Futuna.